diogro/cv/english.md

 - [Modularity and Integration](http://www.sciencedirect.com/science/article/pii/B9780128000496000445)
 - __Encyclopedia of Evolutionary Biology__, 2016 vol. 3, pp. 34–40.
 Oxford: Academic Press. doi:10.1016/B978-0-12-800049-6.00044-5

+`2019`
+__Diogo Melo__

+- How does modularity in the genotype-phenotype map interact with development and evolution?
+- __Old Questions and Young Approaches to Animal Evolution__, edited by Drs.
+Martín-Durán & Vellutini. in press.

 ## Conferences and meetings